 Metal binding of amb1

-The IM-MS study20 of amb1 (Figure 1A) showed that both Cu(I/II) and Zn(II) bound to amb1 in a pH-dependent manner (Figure 2).
-However, Cu(I/II) and Zn(II) bound to amb1 through different reaction mechanisms at different coordination sites.
+The IM-MS study20 of amb1 (Figure 1A) showed that both copper and zinc ions bound to amb1 in a pH-dependent manner (Figure 2).
+However, copper and zinc bound to amb1 through different reaction mechanisms at different coordination sites.
 For example, adding Cu(II) to amb1 resulted in oxidation of amb1 (amb1ox) by disulfide bridge formation, and at a pH of >6, the [amb1ox−3H+Cu(II)]− ion (Figure 2A) was formed.
 This indicated the deprotonation of two imidazoliums, carboxyl group, and two additional sites that were coordinating Cu(II).

 Molecular modeling of the [amb1ox−3H+Cu(II)]− ion using B3LYP/LanL2DZ determined the lowest energy complex was Cu(II) coordinated via the imidazole δN of His1 and the deprotonated nitrogens of the backbone amide groups of Cys2 and Gly3.
 However, below a pH of 6, adding Cu(II) to amb1 formed a m/z isotope pattern that could only be accounted for by Cu(I) binding, forming the [amb1ox+Cu(I)]+ ion (Figure 2B).
 In contrast, a pH higher than 6 caused the m/z isotope pattern to decrease 1 m/z, accounted for by the positive charged [amb1ox−H+Cu(II)]+ ion.
 Adding Zn(II) did not oxidize amb1, and Zn(II) binding was observed at a pH of >6, primarily forming the [amb1−3H+Zn(II)]− ion (Figure 2C).
 This indicated the deprotonation of the imidazoliums, thiol, and carboxyl groups.
 Molecular modeling of the [amb1−3H+Zn(II)]− ion determined the lowest energy conformers to be either tetrahedral Zn(II) coordination via 2His-2Cys or His-2Cys and the carboxylate of the C-terminus.